 Pegasus XL Rocket Glider Kit

-The Pegasus XL RC Rocket glider kit is modeled after the latest version of the air launched satelite delivery vehcle.
-It comes with a plastic nose cone, 2.6″ white tubing for the body and MPF wing and tail surfaces.
+The Pegasus XL RC Rocket glider kit is modeled after the latest version of the air launched satellite delivery vehcle.
+It comes with a plastic nose cone, 2.6″ white tubing for the body and depron wing and tail surfaces.
 You will need two 10 gram type servos, two 24″ servo extensions, a receiver, and a small 500mah single cell lipo battery.
 You will need a transmitter with delta or elevon mixing and a lightweight sub 10 gram receiver.
 Please refer to the general instructions link above, then read the instructions completely before starting assembly.
 The assembly photos are for general reference but may not include every step in the instructions.
 Everything is white so no paint is required.
-Basic markings are included, I added some pinstripe tape, panel lines and a strip of trim on the bottom to keep it from getting wet.
+I added some pinstripe tape and sharpie panel lines to my model.
+Length 38″, wingspan 23″, diameter 2.6″, weight 11 oz rtf.
 CG location for rocket flight: 6″ forward of the straight part of the trailing edge of the wing or approximately 15.65-15.75″ forward from the rear of the body tube(depends on exact wing placement.

 Welcome to the world of rocket boosted radio control gliders.
 This is not a model for a novice RC pilot, but anyone who is comfortable with flying a medium speed aileron equipped model should be fine.
 Read through the instructions, look at the photos and be sure you understand the step before commiting to cutting or glue.